Cahill’s Lookout in Katoomba (Megalong Valley Views)

 Views of Boars Head Rock

-There are two things that make Cahill’s Lookout unique compared to most other lookout points in the area.
+There are two things that set Cahill’s Lookout apart from most other lookouts in the area.

-Secondly, unlike lookouts such as Echo Point and Lincoln’s Rock that overlook the Jamison Valley, Cahill’s Lookout faces the Megalong Valley, which offers a much different scenery.
+Second, unlike popular lookouts such as Echo Point and Lincoln’s Rock, which face the Jamison Valley, Cahill’s Lookout offers a unique perspective over the Megalong Valley.

-About a hundred metres away from the entrance to the Cahill’s Lookout is the starting point of a short walking track to Boars Head Rock.
+Just a hundred metres from the entrance to Cahill’s Lookout, you’ll find the start of a short walking track leading to Boars Head Rock.

 Boars Head Rock